joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/basics-of-pixel-bender-shaders.md

 #### Working through the code examples

 You may want to test the example code listings that are provided.
-Testing the code involves running the code and viewing the results in the SWF that’s created.
+Testing the code involves running the code and viewing the results in the SWF that's created.
 All the examples create content using the drawing API which uses or is modified by the shader effect.